lgforsberg/go-whois/README.md

 - Removed whois server associated with `.mc`.
 Was `whois.ripe.net` but there is no official whois server for `.mc`
 - Fixed critical security vulnerabilities: added size limits to prevent memory exhaustion attacks, added HTTP timeouts, and fixed unsafe type assertions
 - Improved error handling in TLD parsers (`.hu`, `.au`, `.kr`) with input validation and proper date parsing
-- Refactoring of custom parsers and their respective tests to decrase function complexity.
+- Refactoring of functions and their respective tests to decrase function complexity.

 ---